Manned Orbiting Laboratory: Spacecraft

 The Gemini spacecraft originated at NASA in 1961 as a development of the Mercury spacecraft, and was originally called Mercury Mark II.
 The name "Gemini" was chosen in recognition of its two-man crew.
 The NASA Gemini spacecraft was redesigned for the MOL and named Gemini B, although the NASA Gemini spacecraft was never referred to as Gemini A. The astronauts would fly into space in the Gemini B capsule, which would be launched together with the MOL modules atop a Titan IIIM launch vehicle.
 Once in orbit, the crew would power down the capsule and activate and enter the laboratory module.
 After about one month of space station operations, the crew would return to the Gemini B capsule, power it up, separate it from the station, and perform reentry.
-Gemini B had an autonomy of about 14 hours once detached from MOL.
+Gemini B had an endurance of about 14 hours once detached from MOL.

 Like the NASA Gemini, the Gemini B spacecraft would splash down in the Atlantic or Pacific Oceans and be recovered by the same DoD spacecraft recovery forces used by NASA's Project Gemini and Project Apollo.
 NASA had a paraglider under development to enable a Gemini spacecraft to paraglide to a dry-land touch-down, but was unable to get it working in time for Project Gemini missions.
-In March 1964, NASA attempted to get the USAF interested in using the paraglider with Gemini B, but after reviewing the troubled paraglider program, the USAF concluded that the paraglider still had too many problems to overcome, and it turned down the offer.
+In March 1964, NASA attempted to get the USAF interested in using the paraglider with Gemini B, but after reviewing the troubled program, the USAF concluded that the paraglider still had too many problems to overcome, and it turned down the offer.
 The MOL laboratory module was intended to be used for a single mission only, with no provision for a later mission to dock and reuse it.
 Instead, its orbit would decay and it would be dumped in the ocean after 30 days.